Typology-Study of Types

 The extreme of a fanciful typology that knows no bounds and admits of no regulation is to be rejected.
 So also is the prejudicial view that brings about an undue contraction of the typical element to be set aside.
 It is firmly believed that it is possible to steer between these hazardous shoals and maintain a position that will yield sane and spiritual results in this much disputed area.
 In order to achieve this end the nature of a type must be clearly comprehended and certain principles or rules for their interpretation must be established.

-CAMPBELL'S FIVE GUIDELINES IN
+CAMPBELL'S FIVE GUIDELINES FOR

 TYPOLOGICAL INTERPRETATION